 The College of Business and Management welcomes evening and part-time students into its degree programs.
 However, even over a period of time not every course offered typically during the day can be made available to students who can only attend evening or Saturday classes.
 Students who primarily plan to attend the University in the evening or on Saturday are advised that it may not be possible to secure the courses needed for each of these majors in this time frame.
-For this reason, evening students who seek to earn a B.S. degree are advised to select accounting or general business as a major, Courses for these majors are offered frequently enough in the evening or on Saturday so that all degree requirements can be met.
+For this reason, evening students who seek to earn a B.S. degree are advised to select accounting or general business as a major.
+Courses for these majors are offered frequently enough in the evening or on Saturday so that all degree requirements can be met.
 Students are advised to seek information about evening and Saturday class sequencing from the College's Office of Program Advisement.
-Access to upper division or graduate courses (300 and 400-level) is not permitted unless students have prior course and/or other course prerequisites are met.
+Access to upper division or graduate courses (300 and 400-level) is not permitted unless students have prior course work which is analogous to the College's "Foundation Courses" and/or other course prerequisites are met.